reinier/microdox-mk1/README.md

 ![Microdox keyboard](./microdox.png?raw=true)

 ## TODO's
-- Position characters on layer 1 more ergonomically based on most used
+- Position characters on layer 1 more ergonomically based on most used (' and # for example)
 - Test if only 4 thumb keys would work.
 Sometimes I'm a bit lost on where my thumbs are.
     - Move CTRL and ALT to the sides to make room for SHIFT on D and K
     - Going to layer 3 will be a two step process
+- Add a mouse layer